 Recreational: entry level, great starting point, less costly

 Touring: for longer ventures, flat and river touring, and long day or overnight trips.
-Costlier, more options for storage, and typically for those who really want to get into canoeing.
+Costlier, has more options, and is typically for those who really want to get into canoeing.

-Expedition: larger, tough, large capacity, for multi-day adventure and backcountry trips.
+Expedition: larger, tough capacity for multi-day adventure and backcountry trips.

-Fishing, whitewater and inflatable are also on the market, but we aren’t really targeting these here.
+Fishing, whitewater, and inflatable are also on the market, but we aren’t targeting these here.

 Canoes can be expensive.
 Ask yourself, are you just starting out and don’t want to spend a lot, or do you want to make an investment?